bpl-imperial/bpl-imperial.github.io/_team/ef.md

   thumbnail: /assets/images/
 ---

-**Laboratory Technichian**, Laboratory Manager for the Section of Structural and Synthetic Biology at Imperial College London
+**Laboratory Technician**, Laboratory Technician for the Section of Structural and Synthetic Biology at Imperial College London

 <br>